Do I Need A Property Manager On My Rental Investment?

 What are the advantages of having a property manager on my residential rental investment?

 There are many advantages to having a professional property manager managing your rental property.

-If you travel abroad, or become a Non-Resident of Canada (NR), all your property, maintenance, insurance and tenancy issues are managed for your behalf.
+If you travel abroad or become a Non-Resident of Canada (NR), all your property, maintenance, insurance and tenancy issues are managed on your behalf.

 You will receive monthly statements of financial matters and updates regarding any property matters.

 If your property is within a strata corporation, your manager will keep you advised of any matters regarding your ownership.